Course Syllabus

 Rome

 Rome, a captivating fusion of classical art, modern art, and Italian film, invites exploration of its cinematic and artistic vibe.
 Modern art flourishes at places like the museum MAXXI, showcasing contemporary works, while the city streets serve as a lively canvas for street art.
 Cinecittà Studios, the heart of Italian filmmaking, unravels the country's cinematic legacy, threading together the city's vibrant history with the storytelling of the big screen.
 The trip also delves into Rome's role as an important film city, featured in both classics from directors like Fellini and De Sica, as well as in modern films by filmmakers like Paolo Sorrentino and Alice Rohrwacher.
-Besides that, students will, of course, also have the chance to explore the eternal city's most famous cultural attractions like the Colosseum, the Roman Forum, the Vatican Museums, and the Galleria Borghese, housing classical and Renaissance art masterpieces.
+Besides that, students will, of course, also have the chance to explore the eternal city's most famous cultural attractions like the Colosseum, the Forum Roman, the Vatican Museums, and the Galleria Borghese, housing classical and Renaissance art masterpieces.

 Grade Components